 What is the difference between an input device and an output device?
-An input device sends/inputs information to a computer system while an output device receives/reproduces information outputted by a computer system.
-When determining whether a device in an input or output device, think of the computer I/O (input/output).
+An input device sends/inputs information to a computer system, while an output device receives/reproduces information outputted by a computer system.
+Think of the computer I/O (input/output) when determining whether a device is an input or output device.

 With that definition, we understand microphones to be input devices.
 A microphone converts sound waves to audio signals, which are then converted to digital audio data and sent/inputted into a computer.

-Microphones typically output analog audio signals (AC voltages) that require conversion to digital data in order for compatibility with a computer.
+Microphones typically output analog audio signals (AC voltages) that require conversion to digital data to be compatible with a computer.
 That means that, by our definition of an input device, a mic signal must be converted to digital data before that microphone can truly be considered an input device.

 Analog-to-digital conversion of a microphone signal may happen in a variety of ways:

 Audio interface (hub): Hub-style audio interfaces are the most popular type of audio interface and provide the most common method of connecting a microphone to a computer.